Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 After that, you can select that page from the Privacy Policy dropdown menu.

-You can also give your visitors the option of refusing and revoking consent.
+The WordPress cookie plugin also gives your visitors the option of refusing and revoking consent.

 To do that, just click on the ‘Refuse consent’ and ‘Revoke consent’ checkboxes.
 The default settings will work for most websites.